Helene Kirsch: Nazi years (1933–1945)

 The political context change abruptly in January 1933 when the Nazi Party took power and converted Germany into a one-party dictatorship.
 At the end of February the Reichstag fire was instantly blamed on the Communists, and in March 1933 Communist members were expelled from the Reichstag which was in any case rendered irrelevant by enabling legislation that allowed the government to rule without parliamentary consent.
 From March 1933 work for the Communist Party was illegal.
 In April 1933 the Berlin party leadership, led at this point by Willy Sägebrecht, sent Helene Kirsch to Cottbus in order to try and sustain the shattered communications between the party teams across the regions, and to support the regional leadership team in Cottbus in doing what was necessary to adapt the party organisation for conditions of illegality.

 On 24 July 1933 Kirsch was arrested in Cottbus for illegal political activity.
 She was taken to the local SA premises and beaten with a stick and kicked in order to extract a confession.
 (Two of her assailants were identified after the end of the war and received long prison sentences.)
 Charges were laid on 29 November 1933 and on 10 April 1934 she was one of 25 Communists from Berlin, Cottbus and Forst whom the Berlin High Court sentenced.
 Kirsch was given a prison term of two years and nine months.
 She was taken to serve her sentence at the Women's Prison in Jauer.
 In September 1935, following a series of prisoner strikes, she and 45 other prisoners were charged with mutiny (or incitement to mutiny) but charges were dropped for lack of evidence.
 Kirsch was released from the prison in Jauer on 12 May 1936, but was required to report to a police station on a daily basis for more than a year after that.

 After her release Kirsch took work in a metal goods factory in Wedding, a quarter of Berlin.
 She was still working there when the war ended in 1945, albeit not without interruption along the way.
 Also following her release, she married the print worker Bruno Fredrich (1903-1943).
 He had been a member of the Communist Party before 1933.
 However, war resumed in 1939 and he was conscripted into the army.
 After 1943 he was listed as "missing".

 Helene Fredrich was still under police surveillance in 1938: in 1939 she was re-arrested and briefly held in "protective custody" ("Schutzhaft").
-During the war she stayed in touch with the Communist underground - in effect the Anton Saefkow resistance group – through her friends Ella Trebe and Marta Wagner.
+During the war she stayed in touch with the Communist underground - in effect the Saefkow-Jacob-Bästlein Organization – through her friends Ella Trebe and Marta Wagner.
 This involved missions to get hold of food and money for resistance fighters living illegally in Berlin.